jwstudio/jwcms/content/_index.md

 ---
-title: 1Hi There!!
+title: James Whitby
-blurb: Welcome to your new Hugo site.
+blurb: I am a frontend web designer.
 section:
   heading: A Subsection
   text: You can put even more content in here.